-We have built collaborations with renowned researchers from around the globe (including recipients of the Nobel Prize in Physiology & Medicine) to make important discoveries that will lead to novel diagnostic tools (e.g. new biomarkers for early diagnosis of Alzheimer's & Parkinson's disease, various cancers and Type-1 & Type-2 diabetes) and discovering new ways of preventing and treating these diseases.
+We have built collaborations with renowned researchers from around the globe (including a recipient of the Nobel Prize in Physiology or Medicine) to make important discoveries that will lead to novel diagnostic tools (e.g. identifying new biomarkers for early diagnosis of Alzheimer's & Parkinson's disease, various cancers and Type-1 & Type-2 diabetes) and discovering new ways of preventing and treating these diseases.

-We invite you to learn more about our world-class research teams, their state-of-the-art medical research instrumentation, and their groundbreaking research programs.
+We invite you to learn more about our world-class research teams, our state-of-the-art medical research instrumentation, and our groundbreaking research programs.
 Click on the specific Research Center / Program at Roseman University, listed on the left.

 Ronald R. Fiscus, Ph.D.

 Assoc.
 Dean for Research & Professor of BioMedical Sciences (Molecular Pathology & Molecular Pharmacology), College of Medicine, Professor of Pharmaceutical Sciences, College of Pharmacy, Director of the Diabetes Research Program and the Alzheimer's & Parkinson's Diseases Research Program in the College of Medicine, Senior Scientist (Molecular Pharmacologist) in our Cancer Research Center, at our Summerlin/Las Vegas Campus.